Success in a DUI case is always best measured by what does NOT happen to you.

 - If you’ve picked up a 3rd offense DUI, then some jail will be required, unless the charge is reduced to a 2nd offense; if that happens, then you go back to “maybe.”

-As you look for a Detroit-area DUI lawyer, you should look for honest information.
+As you look for a Michigan DUI lawyer, you should look for honest information.

 You should be a good consumer, and check around.
-As you do, look for honest answers to your questions, including the ugly subject of jail.
+As you do that, look for direct and informative answers to your questions, including the ugly subject of jail.

-As people of good conscience, we will always be candid with you, and never just tell (or sell) you what you want to hear.
+As people of good conscience, my team and I will always be candid with you, and never just tell you what you want to hear.

-Above all, I can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.
+Above all, we can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.

 You can’t do better than that.